kubernetes-sigs/network-policy-api/cmd/policy-assistant/.github/README.md

 If you'd like to run one of these workflows, please copy it to the .github/ folder in the root of this repo (network-policy-api), then delete the file in this folder.

-The workflows within are primarily to run the test framework on different CNIs (for more info, see #154).
+The workflows within run the test framework on different CNIs (for more info, see #154).